© Unofficial Royalty 2024

 July 16, 1764 – Murder of Ivan VI, Emperor of All Russia at the Fortress of Shlisselburg in Russia; buried at the Fortress of Shlisselburg

 The story of Ivan VI and his family is one of the most tragic stories in royal history.
 Ivan VI, Emperor of All Russia (Ivan Antonovich) succeeded to the throne in 1740 at the age of two months.
-A little more than a year later, Ivan was deposed by Elizabeth Petrovna, the only surviving child of Peter I the Great, Emperor of All Russia, and spent the next 23 years imprisoned before being murdered in 1764 during the reign of Catherine II (the Great), Empress of All Russia.
-Ivan’s parents spent the rest of their lives imprisoned and with the exception of his sister Catherine, all his other siblings were born while their parents were imprisoned.
-His siblings remained imprisoned until 1780 when they were released into the custody of their maternal aunt, born Juliana Maria of Brunswick-Wolfenbüttel, but then the Queen Dowager of Denmark.
+A little more than a year later, Ivan was deposed by Elizabeth, Empress of All Russia, the only surviving child of Peter I the Great, Emperor of All Russia, and spent the next 23 years imprisoned before being murdered in 1764 on the orders of Catherine II (the Great), Empress of All Russia.
+Ivan’s parents spent the rest of their lives imprisoned and, all Ivan’s other siblings were born while their parents were in prison except his sister Catherine.
+Ivan’s siblings remained imprisoned until 1780 when they were released into the custody of their maternal aunt, born Juliana Maria of Brunswick-Wolfenbüttel, but then the Queen Dowager of Denmark.

 Unofficial Royalty: Assassination of Ivan VI, Emperor of All Russia